SteveBeeblebrox/deno/runtime/js/README.md

 ## Deno Web APIs

-This directory facilities Web APIs that are available in Deno.
+This directory facilities Web APIs that are available in system.

 Please note, that some implementations might not be completely aligned with specification.